Lilli Jahn: Imprisonment in Breitenau

 Her underage children were left to themselves more or less.
-Initially, Lilli Jahn worked as a forced labourer in a pharmaceutical factory.
+Initially, Jahn worked as a forced labourer in the pharmaceutical factory of B. Braun in Melsungen.
 Her daughter Ilse managed to visit her already weakened mother during her arrest only once.
-Until today it has remained unclear to what extent Ernst Jahn tried to save the life of his ex-wife by pleas to the responsible Gestapo in Kassel or the Reich’s security main department in Berlin.
+Until today it has remained unclear to what extent Ernst Jahn tried to save the life of his ex-wife by pleas to the responsible Gestapo in Kassel or the Reich Security Main Office in Berlin.

-Rescue efforts by friends of the Avowed Church in Kassel remained unsuccessful.

 Deportation to Auschwitz and death

-In March 1944, Lilli Jahn was deported in a collective transport via Dresden to Auschwitz.
+In March 1944, Lilli Jahn was deported in a collective transport via Dresden to Auschwitz concentration camp.
 Prior to her deportation she managed to smuggle her children's letters out of Breitenau: they ended up at her son's, who kept them without the knowledge of his sisters until his death in 1998.
 The last preserved letter by Lilli Jahn from Auschwitz dated 6 March 1944, was written by someone else.
 Her children got the message of her mother's death in September 1944 in Immenhausen.